American Society for the Defense of Tradition, Family and Property: Activities

 TFP has continued its ties with the political right as a participating sponsor of the Conservative Political Action Conference, and by signing statements issued by the Heartland Institute that opposed housing finance reform legislation, and discussions of climate change in comprehensive energy legislation and in the State Department funding authorization.

 TFP Student Action is the university campus outreach of the TFP.
 Its activities include distributing fliers and other literature on the streets of universities, sponsoring speakers on campuses, hosting student conferences, and organizing protests and petitions, especially against abortion and LGBT student groups at Catholic universities.
 Its most recent campaign is against the 96 Catholic colleges and universities that allow LGBT student groups.
 In April 2009, volunteers of TFP Student Action traveled to the major cities of New Hampshire and Maine to distribute literature against same-sex marriage.

 The American TFP provides the staff to run Saint Louis de Montfort Academy, a boys' boarding school in Herndon, Pennsylvania, that provides students with a traditional Catholic education.
 It also operates Call to Chivalry summer camps, which express Oliveira's view of nobility, chivalry, and the benefits of the feudal past.

 The Return to Order campaign is an offshoot of the US Foundation for a Christian Civilisation.
-In 2019, it organized a petition against the Good Omens miniseries as mocking God's wisdom and making Satanism appear normal, light and acceptable, but they targeted the petition at Netflix rather than Amazon Prime Video which distributes the series.
+In 2019, it organized a petition against the Good Omens miniseries as mocking God's wisdom and making Satanism appear normal, light, and acceptable, but they targeted the petition at Netflix rather than Amazon Prime Video which distributes the series.
 In 2021, they staged a protest at the 59th New York Film Festival due to the festival showing the Paul Verhoeven film Benedetta, which they deemed blasphemous for its portrayal of lesbianism within the confines of a convent.

 Criticism

-The American TFP has been cited in several articles by the Southern Poverty Law Center (SPLC) for their anti-LGBTQ views.
-According to the SPLC the TFP is a "virulently anti-LGBT group".
+The American TFP has been cited in several articles by the Southern Poverty Law Center (SPLC) for their anti-LGBT views.
+According to the SPLC the TFP is a "virulently anti-LGBT".

-Jesuit priest James Martin, referring to the American TFP and to the organisation Church Militant commented that “These online hate groups are now more powerful than local churches”.
+Jesuit priest James Martin, referring to the American TFP and to the organization Church Militant commented that “These online extremist hate groups are now more powerful than local churches”.